Moroccan Potato Pie (Amhammar) Recipe. Chicken Variation

 Posted on 30th of April, 2014 by Lévana

 photo via www.localfoods.about.com

 Moroccan Potato Pie (Amhammar) Recipe: A great favorite in our Moroccan cuisine.
 This rustic dish is a good example of how we make something rich (eggs) or starchy (potatoes) go a long way.
-When you consider this delicious pie will serve eight to ten people generously for main course, ten eggs and three potatoes sound quite reasonable, and low-carb.
+Do not be alarmed by the number of eggs used: When you consider this delicious potato pie will serve eight to ten people generously for main course, then ten eggs and three large potatoes sound quite reasonable, and low-carb.

 Planning a picnic? don’t hesitate to make this potato pie and serve it at room temperature.
 The preserved lemon does its magic in this dish, but if you don’t have it on hand, no problem settling for lemon zest.